Implied and Historical Volatility when Buying and Selling Stock Options

 The effect of changing IV varies with complex strategies.
-The prime example to benefit from the increased IV is long straddles and strangles, and backspreads strategies, the latter involves buying more options than selling and that’s why profit from long options should outpace loss on short.
+The prime example to benefit from the increased IV is long straddles and strangles, (in my opinion it’s the best option trading strategy) and backspreads strategies, the latter involves buying more options than selling and that’s why profit from long options should outpace loss on short.

-Increased IV volatility and consequently increased option prices in both cases can benefit greater since in this option strategies unlike uncovered options the risk is unlimited.
+Increased IV volatility and consequently increased option prices in both cases can benefit greater since in this option strategies unlike uncovered options the risk is limited.

 Typical strategies that want IV to go down are: